samarthAkulkarni/Snake-game.github.io/README.md

 ## Controls

 To allow the player to turn the snake, event listeners were placed on the arrow keys.
-Each key changed the direction variable accordingly:
+Each key changed the direction variable accordingly.

 ```js
 let direction = 'up'